AnnLiz22/github-demo/README.md

-#GitHub Demo Application:
+# GitHub Demo Application:
-The project contains simple application for getting given github user repositories details: repository name, repository owner, repository branches with its sha.
+Is an application for getting given github user repositories details: repository name, repository owner, repository branches with its sha.
 The application builds with Spring Boot (contains run app method and properties file) and uses kohsuke library for getting connection with a given Github user account.
 Application body is basicly created with service and controller.
 GithubService contains two methods: first one connects to a GitHub account and creates a list of repositories that are not forks.
 Second method should create a Map of given user repositories together with its branches and commits sha.
 Connection is created anonymously,